USS Millicoma: Post-War operations

 Millicoma arrived at San Francisco, California, on 19 November, and decommissioned there on 21 February 1946.
 Her name was struck from the Navy list on 12 March, and she was transferred to the Maritime Commission in June.
 Reacquired by the Navy in February 1948 for use as a naval tanker, she was transferred to MSTS on 1 October 1949.
 Her name was reinstated on the Navy list on 28 April 1950.

-Millicoma, manned by a civilian crew, operated under MSTS on a contract charter basis to carry liquid cargoes along the coasts of the United States and to American bases overseas.
+Millicoma, crewed by civilian sailors, operated under MSTS on a contract charter basis to carry liquid cargoes along the coasts of the United States and to American bases overseas.
 Between June 1952 and June 1954, she bolstered the sea supply lines between Japan and South Korea.
 After the Korean War she continued wide-ranging fueling runs under MSTS, primarily in the Atlantic Ocean and the Caribbean.

 Millicoma was transferred to MARAD for disposal on 2 February 1987 and sold for scrap.